-If you can calculate first and second derivatives of f, then the well-known Newton's method is simple and works well.
+If first and second derivatives of f can be computed, then the well-known Newton's method is simple and works well.
 It is crucially important, though, to check the function value $f(\mathbf{x})$ at each iteration, and to implement some sort of backtracking strategy, to prevent the Newton iteration from diverging to distant parts of the parameter space from a poor starting value.
-If second derivatives are not available, then quasi-Newton methods, of which Fisher's method of scoring is one, can be recommended.
+In many common statistical applications, Fisher's method of scoring is a convenient and effective approximation to Newton-Raphson.
+If second derivatives are not available, then quasi-Newton methods can be recommended.
 General-purpose quasi-Newton algorithms build up a working approximation to the second-derivative matrix from successive values of the first derivative.
-If computer memory is very critical, then conjugate gradient methods make the same assumptions as quasi-Newton methods but require only order N storage [8, Section 10.6].
-If even first derivatives are not available, the Nelder-Mead downhill simplex algorithm is compact and reasonably robust.
-However, the slightly more complex direction-set methods or Newton methods with finite difference approximations to the derivatives should minimize most functions, with fewer function evaluations.
+If computer memory is very critical, then conjugate gradient methods make the same assumptions as quasi-Newton methods but require only order N storage [1, Section 10.6].
+If even first derivatives are not available, the Nelder-Mead Simplex method is compact and reasonably robust.
+However, the slightly more complex direction-set methods or Newton methods with finite difference approximations to the derivatives should minimize most smooth differentiable functions, with fewer function evaluations.
 Whilst all the above comments apply generally, the one-dimensional problem is something of a special case.
 In one dimension, once one can provide an interval which contains the solution, there exist efficient "low-tech" algorithms robust enough to take on all problems.